 (a) Corporate Organization and Authority.
 ENA is a corporation duly organized, validly existing, authorized to exercise all its corporate powers, rights and privileges, and in good standing in the State of Delaware, has the corporate power and corporate authority to own and operate its properties and to carry on its business as now conducted and as proposed to be conducted and is duly qualified to do business and in good standing as a foreign corporation in each jurisdiction where a failure to so qualify would have a material adverse effect on ENA.

 (b) Authority.
-ENA has all requisite power and authority to enter into this Agreement and to consummate the transactions contemplated hereby.
-The execution and delivery of this Agreement and the consummation of the transactions contemplated hereby have been duly authorized by all necessary corporate action on the part of ENA, and no further action is required on the part of ENA or any of its respective officers, directors or stockholders to authorize the Agreement and the transactions contemplated hereby.
-This Agreement has been duly executed and delivered by ENA and, assuming the due authorization, execution and delivery by CCSI, constitutes the valid and binding obligation of ENA, enforceable in accordance with its respective terms, subject to the laws of general application relating to bankruptcy, insolvency and the relief of debtors and to rules of law governing specific performance, injunctive relief or other equitable remedies.
+ENA has all requisite power and authority to enter into this Agreement and the Operative Agreements to which it is a party and to consummate the transactions contemplated hereby and thereby.
+The execution and delivery of this Agreement and the Operative Agreements to which it is a party and the consummation of the transactions contemplated hereby and thereby have been duly authorized by all necessary corporate action on the part of ENA, and no further action is required on the part of ENA or any of its respective officers, directors or stockholders to authorize the Agreement and the Operative Agreements to which it is a party and the transactions contemplated hereby and thereby.
+This Agreement and the Operative Agreements to which it is a party have been duly executed and delivered by ENA and, assuming the due authorization, execution and delivery by the other parties thereto, constitutes the valid and binding obligation of ENA, enforceable in accordance with its respective terms, subject to the laws of general application relating to bankruptcy, insolvency and the relief of debtors and to rules of law governing specific performance, injunctive relief or other equitable remedies.

 (c) No Conflict with Other Instruments.
 The execution, delivery and performance of this Agreement will not result in any violation of, be in conflict with, or constitute a default under, with or without the passage of time or the giving of notice: (i) any provision of ENA’s Certificate of Incorporation or Bylaws; (ii) any provision of any judgment, decree or order to which ENA is a party or by which it is bound, (iii) any material contract, obligation or commitment to which ENA is a party or by which it is bound; or (iv) any material requirement under any statute, rule or governmental regulation applicable to ENA.